rapPayne/react-vue-svelte-angular/README.md

 With these requirements, we'll experience routing/navigation, consuming API data, encapsulation, realistic styling and layout with CSS.

+## Angular
+Disappointed that we can't have truly private/local components.
+DashboardWidget and RandomColorWidget are only known to DashboardComponent so they can be private.
+But because every component must be registered to a module (AppModule in this case), I had to export them.

 ## React
 `npx create-react-app --use-npm --template cra-template-typescript dashboard-react`